benj01/sonmap-studio/components/geo-loader/docs/IMPLEMENTATION_PROGRESS.md

 ## Overview
 This document tracks the progress of implementing the new geo-loader system with improved architecture, memory management, and error handling.

+## Latest Major Achievements
+- ✅ Completed Component Structure Reorganization of geo-import/ directory
+- ✅ Updated all hooks to use new processor registry and streaming capabilities
+- ✅ Integrated coordinateSystemManager for transformations
+- ✅ Implemented memory-efficient processing with FeatureManager
+- ✅ Added comprehensive error handling with ErrorReporter
+- ✅ Enhanced preview generation with streaming and caching

 ## Core Architecture Status

 ### ✅ Completed Core Components